AC1DST4R/AC1DST4R/README.md

 - But even if I do, It's all recoded to be better, faster, or both! ⬆️ 💨

 ## My Promises 🫡
-I promise not to:
+I promise:

-- 🤖 Use AI for entire projects
+- 🤖 No AI
-- 💩 Have a Repo or a Site that runs like shit
+- 💩 No BS
-- 💵 Advertise to my beautiful people (Google ads or stuff)
+- 💵 No advertisements EVER

 ## "Tf do you mean 'So nice to be back'" ???